 You have to go through Clearing: This means that unfortunately you weren’t offered a place at your firm or insurance choice universities, and this may be because you didn’t meet the required grades.
 However, you still have lots of options as Clearing allows you to find another university to study your chosen course at.

 It’s okay.
 The best thing to do in this situation is to explore your options, go through the Clearing process and try not to compare yourself to others.
 Many people will be going through Clearing and it doesn’t define your worth.

 You can use the Clearing search tool on UCAS to find other universities, but you will need to contact them to secure a spot on their course.
 They may ask you a few questions about yourself before making your decision – they will most likely want to find out why you want to attend the university and study that course.

-More than 70,000 students were placed through Clearing in 2020, so it’s important that you get started on this process quickly so that you don’t miss out.
+More than 30,000 students went through Clearing in 2022, so it’s important that you get started on this process quickly so that you don’t miss out.
 Try to have an idea of backup universities and student accommodations in case things don’t go to plan on Results Day and you go through Clearing.

 Congratulations – you’re going to university!
 You’re going to have a blast.

 Once your university spot has been secured, the next step is finding a place to live.
 Your accommodation can really make or break your experience at university and there’s a lot to consider.
 For example – shared or studio accommodation?
 Well, it’s really a question of if you are willing to put up with dirty dishes.

 If you want a space that inspires you, as well as having regular in-house events, check out some of our amazing rooms in all of the UK’s biggest cities.

 Again, places for student accommodation go quickly, so research where you would like to live and book your room as soon as you can.